lijunjie2232/java_web_study/note/JSP.md

 ## Servlet
 ### a simple servlet
 1. create a servlet class extends HttpServlet(implements Servlet)
-2. config servlet and servlet-mapping tag in web.xml
+2. config servlet and servlet-mapping tag in web.xml or annotation
 3. write a jsp

 ```java